Showing FPS in Unreal Engine

 • stat cpuload (CPU utilization)

-The stat engine display, showing the average time it took to render
+The stat engine display, showing the average time it took to render the previous ~10 frames at each stage in the process.

 Sharing framerate information with your players

-There may come a time where you want to share performance data with your players, or perhaps you’d just like to view the FPS Display within a shipping build where debug console commands and their associated screen messages have all been disabled.
+There may come a time where you want to share performance data with your players, or perhaps just like to view the FPS Display within a shipping build where debug console commands and their associated screen messages have all been disabled.

 Improving your framerate